EpicTroll897/myFirstRepository/README.md

 This is my first GitHub thing.

 Tradition demands it to be "Hello World!".
-I chose C++ because it's a neat programming language. :)
+I chose to make it in C++ because it's a neat programming language. :)